NorthPark Center: History

-NorthPark is the home of Texas' first H&M, a fashion label from Sweden.
-H&M has since opened other locations in Texas.
+NorthPark was the home of Texas' first H&M, a fashion label from Sweden.
+H&M has since closed its NorthPark Center store, and opened other locations in Texas.

 The American Film Institute's Dallas International Film Festival was sponsored by NorthPark Center in 2009.
 The event was held in the AMC NorthPark 15 Theater, which also hosted screenings during the festival's first two years.